chevere/docs/components/Pluggable.md

 ### Pluggable Events

 Events are used when it is intended to broadcast that something took place.
-A class must implement the `Chevere\Interfaces\Plugin\Plugs\EventListener\PluggableEventsInterface` to allow pluggable events.
+A class must implement [PluggableEventsInterface](../reference/Chevere/Interfaces/Plugin/Plugs/EventListener/PluggableEventsInterface.md) to allow pluggable events.

-> 👍🏾 The `Chevere\Components\Plugs\Events\Traits\PluggableEventsTrait` allows to easily implement the `PluggableEventsInterface`
+> 👍🏾 `Chevere\Components\Plugs\Events\Traits\PluggableEventsTrait` allows to easily implement the `PluggableEventsInterface`

 In the code below, calls to `event` method allows to emit an event once `set` method logic was executed.